alexander-pastukhov/writing-games-with-python-and-psychopy/05-guess-the-number-ai.Rmd

 :::

 ## Player's response as a function
 Let us put all that theory about functions into practice.
 Use the code that you created to acquire [player's response](#guess-the-number-players-response) and turn it into function.
+It should have no parameters (for now) and should return player's response.
 I suggest that you call it `input_response` (or something along these lines).
 Test that the code works by calling this function for the main script.

 ::: {.rmdnote .program}
 Put your code into `code02.py`.